aaron-cherry/Zenith/README.md

 I am working on the WorkoutPage being able to correctly display its associated Exercise objects.

-Working on getting added exercises to display immediately.
+Will be working on getting added exercises to display immediately.